franzpdx/TetrisCPP/README.md

-# Tetris C++
+# C++ & OpenGL Tetris
-This is a Tetris game!

 ## Purpose

 This was my senior project, finished in 2007.
 It meets requirements through the following features:
 * The design is object-oriented.
 * It features client-server architecture.
-There is a multiplayer mode available by launching the server app, where sessions of the Tetris app can connect online using the server's IP.
-Players can host and join games on the server with up to 4 players in a session.
+There is a multiplayer mode available by launching the server application, where sessions of the Tetris app can connect online using the server's IP.
+Players can host and join games on the server with up to 4 players in a session, and multiple sessions on the server.
 * A database is used by the server to save high scores.
 There are database options to either use a SQL Server instance, or to write to a flat (text) file.
 * This project uses OpenGL for a 3D graphic environment and FMOD for sound and music.
 * An installer is built using the Nullsoft Scriptable Install System (NSIS) which will install the software in Program Files, update the registry, and optionally create shortcuts on the start menu and desktop